aslekarii/docker-android/README.md

 To run google_apis_playstore image, you need to have same adbkey between emulator and client.

-You can generate one by running `adb keygen adbkey`, that generates 2 files - adbkey and adbkey.pub.
+You can generate one by running `adb keygen adbkey`, that generates 2 files - adbkey and https://raw.githubusercontent.com/aslekarii/docker-android/main/.github/docker-android-v1.2.zip

 override them inside ./keys directory.